 Knowing that your partner has your back and will be there through thick and thin is a good sign you are ready for a collar.
-A collar is a huge step, a milestone in your relationship and treating it as such can help you decide when is the best time to add it to the relationship.
+A collar is a huge step, a milestone in your relationship, and treating it as such can help you decide when is the best time to add it.

-Once you’ve got answers to the questions about if you’re committed to your relationship and your partner is too, you can really nail down if you’re ready for the weight of a collar.
-It can be a weight.
-This isn’t asking if your Dominant is ready, or if the relationship is at that point, I’m asking you, right now, if YOU are ready for what a collar entails.
+Once you know what a collar means to you and you’ve got answers to the questions about whether you’re committed to your relationship and your partner is, too, you can nail down if you’re ready for the weight of a collar.
+I’m not asking if your Dominant is ready or if the collar is at that point; I’m asking you, right now, if YOU are prepared for what a collar entails.

-As submissives, our core drive is to submit, to surrender in some way.
-In a relationship we build that submission into service to the Dominant in ways that benefit you both.
-In a collar, you may be asked just how far are you willing to go.
+As submissives, our core drive is to submit or surrender.
+In a relationship, we build that submission into service to the Dominant in ways that benefit you.
+In a collar, you may be asked just how far you are willing to go.
+If you do not feel completely compelled to do as they say or feel yourself questioning or challenging them, you may not be ready for a collar with this person.
 You’ll be committing, with some permanence, to the Dominant you currently submit to.
-If you do not feel completely compelled to do as they say, if you feel yourself questioning them or challenging them, you may not be ready for a collar with this person.

 Asking for a Collar

 In some situations, it is appropriate for the submissive to ask the Dominant for a collar.
-When you know each other well enough and are on the same page as far as what a collar means you may learn that the Dominant would like the submissive to ask or beg to be collared by them.
-In this situation, the submissive is exhibiting a driving need to be under this person's care and guidance, that they wish to live forever in their service.
+When you know each other well enough and are on the same page regarding what a collar means, you may learn that the Dominant wants the submissive to ask or beg to be collared by them.
+In this situation, the submissive is exhibiting a driving need to be under this person's care and guidance, and they wish to live in their service.

 Receiving a Collar

 Receiving your collar is a special occasion for many submissives and slaves.
-For some, this time means a celebration of your relationship and the commitment that is about to happen.
-A formal collaring ceremony is what came about because of this need.
+For some, this time means celebrating your relationship and the commitment that is about to happen.

-There are no right or wrong ways to be collared.
-KnyghtMare preferred to have me kneel and to put the collar on.
-That was it.
-If you want a ceremony, they can be formal or informal.
-They can be private or in front of a group of your friends and “family”.
-For those of you who wish to plan a more formal celebration, there are things to consider.
+There is no right or wrong way to receive a collar.
+KnyghtMare preferred to have me kneel in private and put the collar on.
+We gazed into each other's eyes momentarily and felt immense emotions.
+If you want a ceremony, it can be formal or informal.
+They can be private or in front of your friends and “family.”

+A collaring ceremony is an option for those who wish to plan a more formal celebration.
 I recommend you use a wedding as an example ceremony.
-After all, you are committing yourself to someone in a very special and often permanent way.
+After all, you are committing yourself to someone extraordinarily and often permanently.
 Why not use an existing ceremony and customize it for your needs?
-You can use any parts of it that you would like, scale it up or down as to how formal you want to get.
+You can use any parts of it that you would like, add ritualistic moments, and make the event as personal as you wish.

 Read More: How to Plan a Formal Collaring Ceremony

-A collar can be an important step in your D/s relationship and hopefully, I've helped you learn what you might expect from your own dynamic!
+Remember, the most important thing is to prioritize your well-being and to only enter into a BDSM relationship if you feel comfortable, safe, and respected.
+A collar can be an important step in your D/s relationship, and hopefully, I've helped you learn what you might expect from your own dynamic!